Is Verizon Selling Towers?

 Our cell tower lease experts answer all your questions in our Q&A forum.
 See what other landowners are asking about cell tower leases.

 We want to help you improve your lease, not line our own pockets.
 Our goal is to help you however we can, and if we can’t, we won’t pitch you services you don’t need or buy your lease.
 We’ll never encourage you to do something you’re uncomfortable with.
 Our team is made up of industry experts who aim to help you however they can.
-We work only for you, not the cell phone or tower companies, and our goal is to get you the best lease possible.
+We are the cell tower lease experts who work only for you, not the cell phone or tower companies, and our goal is to get you the best cell tower lease or cell tower lease buyout possible.
 We also offer counsel for a full year after we evaluate your lease, so you’re never left out in the cold.

 With over 15,000 cell tower lease rate datapoints in our lease database, we can provide you with the most reliable information available.
 Because we have over 20 years of experience, we can provide you with the best, most reliable data, so you know what to expect.
 We also offer flexible payment terms, so we can meet your specific needs.
 Unlike some of our competitors, we won’t take a percentage of your lease.
 Instead, we charge a fixed, flat rate or work on a contingency basis.